-Sold in May 2015, the 55 metre motor yacht Step One is back on the market, listed for sale by Y.CO.
+The 55 metre motor yacht Step One is back on the market, jointly listed for sale with Y.CO and Inigo Nicholson Yacht.

-The forward part offers daybeds with spectacular views, and this area also doubles as a touch-and-go helipad for a maximum take-off weight of 2,000 kilograms.
-Midships is a 3,000-litre spa pool, while an al fresco dining table is nestled between the sweeping curves of the side coamings and shaded from the sun under the distinctive communications arch.
+The forward area is complete with daybeds with optional shading.
+Amidships is a 3,000-litre spa pool, while an al fresco dining table is nestled between the sweeping curves of the side coamings and shaded from the sun under the distinctive communications arch.